The Cambridge Plant & Garden Club will host events in April and May to support native plants

 This focus is inspired by the Garden Club of America’s Native Plant Initiative.
-Congress has officially proclaimed April “Native Plant Month” nationally, and Governor Maura Healy and proclaimed the same in Massachusetts.
+Congress officially proclaimed April “Native Plant Month” nationally, and Governor Maura Healy proclaimed the same in Massachusetts.
 To read the proclamation and learn more, visit the GCA website HERE.

 Insect and bird populations are falling in the US mostly due to pesticides, development, and a lack of native plants!
 Birds and insects play a critical role in maintaining a stable ecosystem: they provide food to other species, and pollinate our crops.
 These living species require native plants to survive.
 Ornamental flowers are beautiful, but most of them don’t support the lifecycle of our native bees and butterflies!